ms/buildtogether.tech/teams/index.md

     Cinematic Universe, the answer is probably no.

 The devil doesn't need more advocates.
-:   We remember when contrarians turn out to be right because it happens so
+:   We remember when <span i="contrarian (why not to be)">contrarians</span>
-    infrequently, but because those moments are memorable, some people fall into the habit of taking the opposite point of view no matter what is being discussed.
+    turn out to be right because it happens so infrequently, but because those moments are memorable, some people fall into the habit of taking the opposite point of view no matter what is being discussed.

 You wouldn't have gotten this far if you weren't good at this.
-:   Some people have so little confidence in their ability despite their good
+:   Some people have <span i="self-confidence (lack of)">so little
-    grades that they won't make any decision, no matter how small, until they have checked with someone else.
-This is often a result of social
-    conditioning: in particular, women are more likely to doubt themselves, while men often over-estimate their ability.
+    confidence</span> in their ability despite their good grades that they won't make any decision, no matter how small, until they have checked with someone else.
+This is often a result of social conditioning: in particular, women are more likely to doubt themselves, while men often over-estimate their ability.

 Not everything worth doing should be done.
 :   For many years my favorite phrase was, "Why don't we?"
 Why don't we write a